Men, Heroes and Gay Nazis: Plot

 During a gay march in Berlin, some of the men in the crowd are asked their opinion about gay men who have extreme right-wing views or who are white power skinheads or neo-Nazis.
 All of those questioned express their disapproval.
 One of them comments the absurdity of the situation: had the gay far right and neo-Nazis lived in the era they admire, they would have been exterminated.

 Four gay men in present-day Germany who are, or have been, engaged in right-wing political parties are interviewed: Andre, a skinhead; Bela Ewald Althans, a former prominent neo-Nazi leader; Alexander Schlesinger, who is involved in right wing politics and Jörg Fischer, a right wing theorist.

 Andre is a skinhead who defines violence as to have the courage to defend himself and as part of the expression of the warrior within.
 Openly gay, he is tolerated by his fellow skinheads but admits that he is in constant threat.
 Eventually, he moves away from the skinheads movement to conservative politics.

 Bela Ewald Althans, who now works in advertising, was in the early 1990s one of Germany most prominent neo-Nazi, an Adolf Hitler admirer and Holocaust denier.
-In 1994, he was arrested and spent 21 months in jail for denying the Holocaust in front of astonished tourists during a visit to Auschwitz concentration camp while he was filmed in Profesion: Neonazi (Beruf Neonazi), a documentary about him.
+In 1994, he was arrested and spent 21 months in jail for denying the Holocaust in front of astonished tourists during a visit to Auschwitz concentration camp while he was filmed in Profession: Neonazi (Beruf Neonazi), a documentary about him.
 Althans is now involved in the gay community, but he does not regret his past.
 He tells that he did not become gay from one day to the other, but evolved in his feelings and attractions until he discovered his true self.

 Alexander Schlesinger, who came from East Germany, is a member of a political party representing extreme right-wing views.
 Schlesinger claims that being gay does not make a person better: a gay can be racist.
 About what he finds appealing, he comments: "We gay men are drawn toward a masculine ideal.
 I can't stand a screaming queen".

 For nine years, Jörg Fischer was an active member of the extreme right-wing parties NPD and DVU.
 During that time he had a relationship with another male party member.
 Although they had sex many times a week for four years, they never talked about sex or mentioned the word gay.
 Fischer left those organizations in 1991, rejecting their anti-immigrant and anti-gay policies.
 He found a different romantic male partner and now works in social issues.